mateodaza/sippy/README.md

       Monto: 10.00 USDC
       Destinatario: +57***4567

+User: pasale 10 lucas al 3116613414
+Bot:  (normalizer rewrites to "enviar 10 a 3116613414" → regex validates → executes)

 User: help
-Bot:  Available commands:
+Bot:  Here's what you can do:
+      Send money — just say "send 5 to +573001234567"
-      balance — Check your balance
+      Check your balance — "balance"
-      send [amount] to [phone] — Send USDC history — View transactions
-      settings — Manage your account
-      about — Learn about Sippy
+      See your history — "history"
+      Manage limits — "settings"
 ```

 ---